As our day to day life may look different for the next few weeks, we have compiled a list of recovery-focused activities.

 It is easy to feel isolated right now, especially with many people practicing social distancing.
 Take advantage of FaceTime, phone calls, online gaming, and virtual meetup groups.

 Journaling is a valuable tool throughout eating disorder recovery.
-We have provided a handful of journal prompts to get you started.
-Download the prompts, here.

 Get some fresh air.